 Course summary

-Develop skills essential to the fast-moving computer games industry with our Computer Games Art BA (Hons) degree in Cambridge.
+Develop skills essential to the fast-moving computer games industry with our BA (Hons) Computer Games Art degree in Cambridge.
 Accredited by TIGA, our Computer Games Art degree will allow you to develop art skills relevant to the fast-moving computer games industry.
-You’ll gain 3D computer games skills including modelling, texturing and animation, enabling you to create characters, environments and more.
+You’ll develop 3D development skills tailored to games, including sculpting, modelling, texturing, characters and environments, enabling you to create characters, environments and more.
 During your studies, you’ll discover how you can use your visual research, creative experimentation and technical development to forge a career as a computer games artist.
-You’ll learn how to plan your designs by creating concept art before bringing them to life using interactive software such as Unity 3D.
+You’ll learn how to move from concept to game-ready assets, bringing your work to life using Industry-leading software including UE5, the latest version of Epic’s Unreal Engine, Autodesk Maya, ZBrush and the Adobe Substance Painter.
 ARU is the place to be for studying Computer Games Art.
-The East of England has 135 active games companies (https://gamesmap.uk/), with Cambridge home to developers including Jagex, Frontier Developments and Ninja Theory, who are based around the corner from Compass House our Computer Games Development studio.
-By studying Computer Games Art at ARU, you’ll get the chance to improve your prospects with live briefs and guest speakers from tech giants like Sony, Jagex and Frontier.
+The East of England has nearly 200 active games companies, with Cambridge itself home to 26 games companies including Jagex, Frontier Developments and Ninja Theory (source: ukie.org.uk’s games map January 2024).
+By studying Computer Games Art at ARU, you’ll improve your prospects with live briefs and guest speakers from tech giants like Sony, Jagex and Frontier.
+You’ll also attend exciting events including Gamebridge, hosted annually on the ARU campus.
+At Gamebridge, students from across the country attend industry-led talks and one-to-one portfolio reviews, whilst showcasing their work and networking with local and global studios as well as other like-minded students.
 Our flexible modules allow you to explore different aspects of digital art, helping you specialise and future-proof your career.
-And with TIGA accreditation, this course gives you a badge of excellence to show future employers too.
+And with our TIGA accreditation, employers will know that your course has trained you in both practical and theoretical application of industry standard practices and the latest industrial workflows.
 We're also partners with the Global Science & Technology Forum, giving you access to cutting-edge research materials.
 During your time at ARU, you’ll receive ongoing support to find placements and work experience relevant to your Computer Games Art and you can take an optional placement year.
 In recent times, ARM, Sony Computer Entertainment Europe, Frontier and Just Flight have all offered internships and work opportunities to ARU students.
 Industry-standard facilities As a Computer Games Art student at ARU, you’ll benefit from:

-- Top of the range 3D modelling, animation, and compositing software including Maya, Motion Builder, 3DS Max, Mudbox, ZBrush and Unity 3D
+• Top of the range 3D modelling, animation, and game software including Maya, ZBrush, Substance 3D, Unreal Engine 5 and Unity 3D

 Modules